 The minister seemed happy to forget he was ever married.
 But one Saturday night, on a Memphis trip, she threw herself out of a hotel window.
 The police had ruled it suicide, even though there was a man in the room with her.
 The pair had signed in as husband and wife, under false names.

-His reputation among the townfolk had continued to haunt him, even though he stayed out of the way as much as possible.
-He hired a black lady to cook his meals, but rumors had persisted of him having an affair with her, and so the townfolk spooked the lady out of working for him.
-So he hired a black man to cook, and an unknown gang beat him into quiting.
-Hightower resigned to do his own cooking himself.
+His reputation among the townfolk had continued to haunt him, even though he stayed out of their way as much as possible.
+He hired a lady of color to cook his meals, but rumors had persisted of him having an affair with her, and so the townfolk spooked her out of working for him.
+So he hired a man to cook, and an unknown gang beat this guy into quiting.
+Hightower resigned to do his own cookin.

 "When anything gets to be a habit, it also manages to get a right good distance away from truth and fact."